-Instead of trying to generate more conversions for the sake of your PPC graph looking cooler, you’re now okay sacrificing certain PPC metrics in order to achieve your ultimate goal.
+Instead of trying to generate more conversions to make your PPC reports look pretty, now you’re willing to sacrifice surface-level PPC metrics to achieve your ultimate goal.

 In this phase, you’ve started tracking all your PPC activity down to the keyword, placement, and audience.

-You start realizing that certain PPC channels bring you different type of conversion and sales intent traffic, and that you can’t have all different types of traffic go to the same landing page.
+But soon, you start to realize that certain PPC channels bring you different types of conversions and sales intent traffic.
+For that reason, you can’t have all of your different types of traffic go to the same landing page.

-Instead, you start testing new call to actions (CTAs) and offers, to match the intent of the traffic with a CTA they get excited about.
+Instead, you start testing new calls to action (CTAs) and offers, to match the intent of the traffic with a CTA they get excited about.

-Because of this, you also start seeing that now all PPC traffic enters your funnel in different stages.
+Because of this, you also start seeing that PPC traffic can enter your funnel in different stages.
 Search being the closest to your end goal, while display starts at the top of the funnel.

 Best Customer Attraction

-As much as you look great in bronzing lotion, you know that it’s not your strongest quality.
+As much as you look great in bronzer, you know that it’s not your strongest quality.